 Equally, if you’re the adventurous type about to do some rock climbing, for example, then a policy may cover your helicopter ride if you need to be airlifted to the nearest hospital hundreds of kilometres away!

 With all this in mind, find below a guide to getting travel insurance to Thailand.
-On a related topic, for help with your visa to visit the country formerly called Siam, check our page here.
+On a related topic, for help with your visa to visit the country formerly called Siam, check our page about the Thailand eVisa.

 - 1 So What’s the Best Travel Insurance for Thailand?

 - 2 Where to Find Cheap Travel Insurance to Thailand Online

 - 3 Do I Need Travel Insurance for Thailand?

 - 4 Best Travel Insurance for Thailand Reviews